top of page

 Each garment is imprinted with words used against these women, or found in the enduring legacy of folktales and other misconceptions that replaced the true humanity.
 The witch trials belong in Scotland's catalogue of shame.
 Roughly 4000 people were accused, the vast majority of them female.
 Only Spain comes close to this level of debasement.
 Stripped of the right to any meaningful defence, around 2500 people were executed - the mandated punishment for anyone found guilty.
 Some died as a result of torture or imprisonment.
 Others by suicide.
 Just down the road from us, in the coastal village of Torryburn, lies the only known resting place of a Scottish woman accused of witchcraft (and fornicating with the devil).
 Lilias Adie was dumped in the intertidal zone in 1704, having passed away in custody.
 A large slab was placed upon the burial site, lest the corpse be reanimated by Old Nick himself.
 The grave was robbed in 1852 and there is an ongoing campaign to locate remains and inter them with dignity.
 The grave site can easily be viewed from Torryburn beach during low tide.
 One witch featured in the exhibition, whose story we had previously encountered was Janet Horne from Dornoch, Sutherland.
 Her daughter had a physical disability and locals alleged this was the result of Janet's witchcraft practices.
 Apparently she had the power to turn the girl into a horse, shod by Satan.
 The tales sound bizarre in the context of today, but they often led to a person being condemned to a gruesome death.
 Sadly, we don't even know the accused lady's real name, as "Janet Horne" was a placeholder assigned to her.
 No records of the "trial" survive.
 Janet was executed in 1727, reportedly the last judicial victim of this process.
 A stone within a private garden marks the spot where she was strangled and burned at the stake, although the memorial is erroneously inscribed with the year1722.
 We viewed the stone while passing by, a number of years ago.
 Dornoch (and the nearby village of Embo) was a common holiday destination for us.
 My parents used to own a static caravan up there.

 The tales of the other women featured in the exhibition were equally harrowing.
 Janet Cornfoot was one of seven people rounded up in Pittenweem after a 16-year-old boy began suffering hallucinations.
 The accused were subjected to pricking, beatings, starvation and sleep deprivation while being held in a dungeon for months.
 Some died there.
 Janet eventually "confessed" following repeated torture by the local minister.
 A brutal murder by lynch mob was the end result.
 Geillis Duncan from Tranent was a housemaid branded a witch by her employer, a town magistrate.
 He believed her ability to care for others was gained through unlawful means.
 After weeks of abuse, Geillis was stripped, shaved and examined for the tell-tale "devil's mark" - allegedly found on her neck.
 This was all part of a major witch hunt endorsed by King James VI and his privy council.
 He believed that storms delaying the arrival of his bride from Denmark were part of a grand conspiracy.
 The prejudice stretched from commoner to the highest echelons of royalty.
 A black period in Scotland's history, along with our despicable involvement in chattel slavery (where we punched well above our weight).
 Obviously in the 21st century, we cannot be held personally responsible for appalling acts that happened many generations ago, but I believe Scotland should acknowledge its more unsavoury times.
 Too many people try to dodge the issue by saying everyone else was at it, or they point the finger at the British Empire, conveniently omitting that Scots were at the forefront.
-The final part of the gallery display was a pinboard where visitors could attach notes outlining the various forms of prejudice still extant in society today.
+The final part of the gallery display was a pinboard where visitors could attach notes to show solidarity with the condemned women.
+While the witch trials are thankfully a thing of the past, intolerance and prejudice persist today.
+The message was they could have been me.

 There are many examples of artists who didn't achieve major success in their own lifetime, but were greatly appreciated in later years.
 Vincent Van Gogh is one who springs to mind.
 The reverse can also be true.
 Sir Joseph Noel Paton (1821-1901) was one of the foremost Scottish painters in Victorian times.
 He was also a well-known sculptor and antiquary.
 In 1865 he was appointed Queen's Limner for Scotland - a member of the Royal Household.
 A knighthood followed two years later.
 Born and bred in Dunfermline, Paton's name has faded from view over the decades.
 A major exhibition in his hometown - organised with the full cooperation of his descendants - should raise awareness of a great Scottish talent.